phoenixMag00/jquery-masonry-image-gallery/readme.txt

 == Frequently asked questions ==

-= All of my galleries looked different when I upgraded this plugin to 2.2.
+= All of my galleries looked different before I upgraded this plugin to 2.2.
 Can I change it back? = Yes.
 Go to Dashboard -> Settings -> JMIG Options.
 Check the box DO NOT allow jMIG to add any CSS that modifies your gallery or gallery items, then save.

 = The specified amount of columns in the gallery short code is not working.
 What's wrong?  =